 Alert notice

-Go plastic free this July – and every other day of the year
+Go plastic free every day of the year

-However, Plastic Free July shouldn’t be thought of just in July – it should be part of each day of the year, so we can help protect the planet in any way that we as individuals can.
+Going plastic free should be part of every day life, so we can help protect the planet in any way that we as individuals can.

 So, here are 4 hacks to reduce your plastic waste